martinring/thesis/src/5-Partitioning.md

 seen in the last two columns of [#tab:rta-results] randomly fixing $|X|$ variables often leads to a time-out ($600s$).
-In contrast, fixing exactly those variables $X$ obtained by the proposed analysis allows solving *all* benchmarks in negligible runtime.
+In contrast, fixing exactly those variables $X$ obtained by the proposed analysis allows solving *all* benchmarks in negligible run time.

-The identified candidates do indeed reduce runtime significantly with respect to randomly constrained instances.
+The identified candidates do indeed reduce run time significantly with respect to randomly constrained instances.
 Out of 333 instances there were 221 which were sped up by factor 10 or more, 167 were sped up by factor 100 or more and 94 were sped up by factor 1000 and more.
 For 11 benchmarks the reference time could not